-The shortlist for the BBC Women's Footballer of the Year 2020 has been revealed - and you can now vote for your winner.
+Voting for the BBC Women's Footballer of the Year 2020 has now closed.

 The five contenders for the BBC World Service accolade were chosen by a panel of experts, including coaches, players, administrators and journalists.

 Here's more on the five contenders vying for the honour, which is in its sixth year.